Everglades National Park

 About

-Everglades National Park is a U.S. National Park in Florida that protects the southern 20 percent of the original Everglades.
-In the United States, it is the largest tropical wilderness, the largest wilderness of any kind east of the Mississippi River, and is visited on average by 1 million people each year.
-It is the third-largest national park in the lower 48 states after Death Valley and Yellowstone.
+Everglades National Park is an American national park that protects the southern twenty percent of the original Everglades in Florida.
+The park is the largest tropical wilderness in the United States and the largest wilderness of any kind east of the Mississippi River.
+An average of one million people visit the park each year.
+Everglades is the third-largest national park in the contiguous United States after Death Valley and Yellowstone.

 MoreLess